alexandre-hallaine/Rainfall/level2/walkthrough.md

 Anything written beyond those 80 bytes will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.

-There's different ways to solve this challenge, we'll see two of them.
+There are different ways to solve this challenge, we'll see two of them.
 First with a ret2shellcode and then the ret2libc way.

 ### Ret2Libc
 Check the [level1's walkthrough](../level1/walkthrough.md#ret2libc) for an explanation of the ret2libc technique.